An Interview with Communications Director Katherine Cole

 When I’m writing for Vin, it’s the voice of the client, or else the voice they want to take on for the project.
 This can be a really fun challenge.
 Some recent clients have asked me to write like Hemingway, like The New Yorker, and like Game of Thrones “without going too deep into sounding like a Dungeons & Dragons nut.”

-I have played around with different journalistic voices over the years.
-At SevenFifty Daily, I try to sound knowledgeable and a teensy bit highbrow, although I aim for subtle wit when I can.
+I have played around with different journalistic voices over the years, and I aim for subtle wit when I can.
 Wine should be fun.
-So shouldn’t wine writing be fun, too?
+So shouldn't wine writing be fun, too?
 And this ties into my feeling that wine should be democratized.
 I still hear from consumers who are afraid to order wine because they are worried they will say the wrong thing.
 Instead of trying to educate consumers, which is a daunting task, we could all just take ourselves a little less seriously.
 That would go a long way.

 And in the podcast, I encourage my panelists to cut each other off, tease each other, make fun of me… whatever it takes to lighten the mood.
 The best way to keep listeners engaged is to truly enjoy the conversation.
 Laughter is the original intoxicant.